 - Make sure your team has the tools they need to do their work effectively and comfortably.

-- Check in frequently with your staff on their mental health, these are stressful times.
+- Check in frequently with your individual staff members.
+Monitor their well-being.

 - Lead equitably by responding to each person's unique circumstances and needs.